bugo99iot/mathematics/README.md

 # Mathematics
-This repository contains codes that help to solve/illustrate mathematical problems covering a broad spectrum, from chaos theory to prime number conjectures.
+This repository contains codes that help to solve/illustrate mathematical problems covering a broad spectrum (chaos theory, prime number conjectures, etc).

 # Quote
 "If triangles had God, they would give him three sides."